Generic Name: galsulfase (gal SUL fase)

 Tell your doctor if you are pregnant or breastfeeding.

 Your name may need to be listed on an MPS IV Registry while you are using Naglazyme.
 The purpose of this registry is to track the progression of this disorder and the effects that galsulfase has on long-term treatment of MPS IV.
 The registry also tracks the effects of galsulfase on a baby if you are pregnant or breastfeeding.

 How is Naglazyme given?

-To be sure this medication is helping your condition and not causing harmful effects, your doctor will need to check your progress on a regular basis.
-Do not miss any scheduled appointments.
+Your doctor will need to check your progress on a regular basis.

 What happens if I miss a dose?

 Call your doctor for instructions if you miss an appointment for your Naglazyme injection.

 What happens if I overdose?